Skip to content

 5. Episodic memory enables cross-session learning without manual effort.
 Semantic search across prior conversations — distinct from auto-memory (file-based, per-project) and session state (.claude-session/).
 The three persistence layers serve different purposes: episodic for "how did we solve this before?", auto-memory for "who is this user and what do they prefer?", session state for "what step am I on right now?"

-6. Opus 4.7 broke prompts tuned for 4.6 in subtle ways (the session model is now Fable 5; the Opus-family API behaviors below still apply to platform AI and subagent dispatch).
+6. Opus 4.7 broke prompts tuned for 4.6 in subtle ways (the session model is Opus 4.8 1M, so these behaviors apply directly — and also carry into platform AI and subagent dispatch).
 More literal execution, fewer default tool calls, new tokenizer (~1.35× heavier), rejected sampling params.
 Prompts that relied on 4.6's willingness to generalize silently underperform on 4.7+.

 7. Never fabricate evidence to pass hooks.
 When a pre-commit hook blocks because convergence evidence is missing, the temptation is to write a log entry manually.
 This compounds the original skip with deception.
 Run the actual process or use --no-verify with one of the four canonical exceptions stated to the user (PLA-942 incident).